pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/provider/postman/readme.md

 ## Usage

 * `make test` - run the newman testing suite
-* `make convert` - converts the Postman collection to an OAS for bi-directional contract (automatically done by the `make fake_ci` step)
+* `make convert` - converts the Postman collection to an OAS for Bi-Directional Contract Test(automatically done by the `make fake_ci` step)
 * `make fake_ci` - run the CI process, but locally

 ## Caveats